 Never has there been a greater need for sociological research focused on the problems and issues of our time.
 Study sociology and anthropology at Northeastern University, and equip yourself with the practical and theoretical tools needed to address the complex social and cultural issues the U.S. confronts in a period of far-reaching social change.

-In Sociology, the Department offers the Bachelor, MA and PhD degrees.
+In Sociology, the Department offers the Bachelor and PhD degrees.
 In Anthropology, the Department offers the Bachelor degree along with minors and graduate-level concentrations.
 The Department is home to 25 highly productive scholars whose research has won national and international distinction.
 Our faculty have won numerous prizes for excellence in the classroom, and many have also played leadership roles in establishing prestigious Centers and inter-disciplinary programs on Northeastern’s campus.

 Recent PhD Anna Revette was interviewed by CNN Money about her dissertation research on the cultural politics of lithium production in Bolivia.